 - Identify opportunities to improve margins or reduce costs utilizing the ERP in conjunction with improved business processes

 Change for the sake of change, however, is never in an organization’s best interest.
 Any continuous improvement program needs to have defined goals for promoting only those changes which have a direct impact on the business.
-For example, even if an ERP update introduces a new feature or workflow, it may not be beneficial to the current organizational structure or business processes, and implementing the new features could have a disruptive effect on the organization.
-Having a trusted group of Subject Matter Experts from the various functional areas can prevent negative disruptions from occurring while focusing on the improvements that can have a positive effect on the organization.
+For example, even if an ERP update introduces a new feature or workflow, it may not be beneficial to the current organizational structure or business processes.
+Not to mention, implementing the new features could have a disruptive effect on the organization.
+Having a trusted group of Subject Matter Experts (SMEs) from the various functional areas can prevent negative disruptions from occurring while focusing on the improvements that can have a positive effect on the organization.